OpenMDAO/RevHack2020/README.md

 *We are going to show you both ways and compare them.
 We will also provide our opinion for when you should choose one way or the other*

-### Using OpenMDAO as a compute engine, and writing your own run-scripts around it
-OpenMDAO doesn't have to be on top!
-It may be surprising to you, since we admittedly don't show you any examples of this in our docs, but this is actually an expected use for OpenMDAO.
-In fact, we've even added a [matrix-free total derivative feature][8] that lets you efficiently propagate analytic derivatives through an entire OpenMDAO model for situations where you want to build a for-loop around it, or tie it into some larger derivative framework.
-We'll make specific use of the matrix-free total derivatives when we implement a for-loop style time integration.

-Here is an interesting thought experiment: Does OpenMDAO even need drivers?
-What if we didn't have them at all, and users were responsible to linking their problems into the optimization library of their choice?
-If you like our Driver interface, don't worry; we are not getting rid of it.
-None the less, its interesting to realize that the driver interface (and all of the optimizers that follow from it) are not critical to OpenMDAO (except that the "O" in the name wouldn't make much sense any more).
-This comes into play in the CMA-ES idea for RevHack2020, but [Dr. Barter's 2019 talk][3] also suggested that NL-opt would be useful to them.

-Driver's are useful, because the handle a lot of details about optimizer integration for you.
-For instance, they cache any linear derivatives so you only compute them once and they handle details about broadcasting design variables to all processes under MPI.
-Unfortunately, their generality also makes them complex and in some cases hard to debug.
-In our opinion, its 100% valid for you to not use Drivers at all (especailly if you don't need the more advanced features).

-*We show you run script that wraps a stand-alone OpenMDAO model into the CMA-ES native interface.*

-We'd love you input on if you prefer this way of doing things over leaving OpenMDAO on top.

 ### Using sub-problems in OpenMDAO
 This topic has come up a a bunch of times over the years.